rossng/docs/source/includes/common/common-k8s-connect-operator-console.rst

    .. note::

       Some Kubernetes deployments may experience issues with timeouts during port-forwarding operations with the Operator Console.
-      Use one of the methods in the other tabs on this section as a work-around.
+      Select the :guilabel:`Node Ports` section to view instructions for alternative access.
+      You can alternatively configure your preferred Ingress to grant access to the Operator Console service.
       See https://github.com/kubernetes/kubectl/issues/1368 for more information.

    Run the :mc:`kubectl minio proxy` command to temporarily forward traffic from the :ref:`MinIO Operator Console <minio-operator-console>` service to your local machine:

    .. cond:: k8s and not openshift